RTÉ increases redundancy target of 60 after scheme is oversubscribed

 RTÉ will now make ‘in excess of 60’ redundancies, after a voluntary scheme was oversubscribed.
 Photograph: Cyril Byrne / The Irish Times

-RTÉ’s voluntary exit programme has been oversubscribed and the broadcaster will now seek more than the original target of 60 redundancies, it told staff on Monday.
+RTÉ’s redundancy programme has been oversubscribed and the broadcaster will now seek more than the original target of 60 “voluntary exits”, it told staff on Monday.

 “Notwithstanding the result of the ballot, the need for long-term sustainable cost savings has not diminished,” she wrote.